 To ensure the longevity of Queens Quay, a detailed analysis was carried out to identify materials used in the locality and how they had performed over time.
-It is known that the weather conditions on the banks of the Clyde differ to inner city locations, through prevailing winds and a greater exposure.
+It is known that the weather conditions on the banks of the Clyde differ to inner city locations, through prevailing winds, a harsh environment and a greater exposure.